ministryofjustice/hmpps-template-typescript/README.md

 Note: Using `nvm` (or [fnm](https://github.com/Schniz/fnm)), run `nvm install --latest-npm` within the repository folder to use the correct version of node, and the latest version of npm.
-This matches the `engines` config in `package.json` and the CircleCI build config.
+This matches the `engines` config in `package.json` and the github pipeline build config.

 And then, to build the assets and start the app with esbuild: